danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 1. Suspend the root FluxCD entrypoint to prevent self healing of children objects - `flux suspend ks flux-system`
 1. Delete the application HelmReleases/Kustomization objects - this is to trigger the finalisers to clear down external resources; EBS volumes, ALB etc.
 1. Return the cluster to its freshly bootstrapped state sans any external state.
 You should be left with a single `flux-system` kustomization and no HelmRelease objects.
-1. Destroy the kubernetes cluster using the infrastructure as code that deployed it initially.
+1. Destroy the Kubernetes cluster using the infrastructure as code that deployed it initially.